OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 the nodes that have a name-string (either primary or synonym) that matches any name-string (primary or synonym) of the source node.

-For example, if source node A has synonym name-string C, and workspace node B also has synonym name-string C, then B is a candidate for being an alignment target for A.
+Example: GBIF _Nakazawaea pomicola_ has NCBI _Candida pomiphila_ as
+a candidate by way of a record found in NCBI that says that _Nakazawaea pomicola_ is a synonym of _Candida pomiphila_.

-It follows, for example, that if the workspace has multiple nodes with the same name-string (homonyms), all of these nodes will become candidates for every source node that also has that name-string.
+It follows that if the workspace has multiple nodes with the same name-string (homonyms), all of these nodes will become candidates for every source node that also has that name-string.

-### Complications in alignment

-**WORK IN PROGRESS - new text followed by old text**

-Following are a few of the things that can go wrong during alignment.

-*Known synonyms:* Each taxonomy comes with a set of synonyms, or extra name-strings that apply to nodes, in addition to the 'primary' name-string (in most cases, what the source taxonomy takes to be the accepted name-string).
-It is important to make use of these in alignments, since otherwise a single taxon will have two nodes (taxon records) under different name-strings.

-Example: GBIF _Nakazawaea pomicola_ is aligned with NCBI _Candida
-pomiphila_ by way of a synonymy found in NCBI.

-*Multiple candidates:* For a given node in S', there may be multiple nodes in S with the same name-string, making determination of the correct mapping unclear.
+### Candidate selection

+The purpose of the alignment phase is to choose a single correct candidate for each source node, or to reject all candidates if none is correct.

 Example: There are two nodes named _Aporia lemoulti_ in the GBIF backbone taxonomy; one is a plant and the other is an insect.
 (One of these two is an erroneous duplication, but the automated system has to be able to cope with this situation because we don't have the resources to correct all source taxonomy errors!)
-It is necessary to choose the right one for the IRMNG node with name _Aporia lemoulti_.
+It is necessary to choose the right candidate for the IRMNG node with name _Aporia lemoulti_.
 Consequences of incorrect placement might include putting siblings of IRMNG _Aporia lemoulti_ in the wrong kingdom as well.

-*Candidate is wrong:* For a given node n in S', it might be that the node (or nodes) in S with n's name-string would be an incorrect match.

-Example: the unique node with name-string _Buchnera_ in the Lamiales taxonomy is a plant, while the unique node with name-string _Buchnera_ in SILVA is a bacteria.  [a species example would be better...]

-Another example: _Fritillaria messanensis_ in WoRMS must not map to _Fritillaria messanensis_ in NCBI Taxonomy because the taxon in WoRMS is an animal (tunicate) while the taxon in NCBI is a flowering plant.
+Example: _Fritillaria messanensis_ in WoRMS must not map to _Fritillaria messanensis_ in NCBI Taxonomy because the taxon in WoRMS is an animal (tunicate) while the taxon in NCBI is a flowering plant.
 This is a case where there is a unique candidate that is the wrong one.

 Similarly, _Aporia sordida_ is a plant in GBIF, an insect in IRMNG.

-### What to do about the complications

-To combat these situations, a set of heuristics is brought to bear during alignment.
-Very briefly, they are:
+To choose a candidate, and thereby align a source node with a workspace node, a set of heuristics is brought to bear.
+They are described in brief, followed by more detail.

  1. If node a in S' is an animal and node a in S is a plant, do not align the former to the latter.
 This generalizes to other pairs